 It’s natural to be concerned about if your American Bully is growing correctly, if you’re feeding them the right food, or whether you’re exercising them enough.

 In the following sections, we’ll show you how to determine whether your American Bully puppy is growing appropriately for its stage of development.

-American Bully puppies in the neonatal period are at the most vulnerable stage of their life.
+American Bullies in the neonatal period are at the most vulnerable stage of their life.

 These puppies rely entirely on their mom for food and warmth as they cannot generate their own body heat yet.

 They will spend most of the day and night sleeping and eating.
 As they are very vulnerable at this age, they can get worms easily and so should be dewormed as early as possible.

 During this stage, your American Bully puppy’s eyes will open and his ears will start to function.
 Additionally, he will start eating solid foods once his milk teeth develop.

 His tail will also start to wag as he begins to socialize with his littermates.
 Your puppy needs to interact with humans to prevent social problems later on.